hachyderm/community/community.hachyderm.io/content/en/docs/account-types/corporate-accounts.md

 ## What is a Corporate Account

 Corporate accounts are specialized accounts that apply to those running accounts for businesses and business-like entities.
-Corporate accounts are invite only and, as of 1 Mar 2023, corporate accounts will be restricted to Nivenly Corporate Members.
-Nivenly Corporate Members who wish to create corporate accounts on Hachyderm will still need to agree to  [the covenant](../covenant/).
+Corporate accounts are invite-only and, as of 1 Mar 2023, corporate accounts will be restricted to Nivenly Trade Members.
+Nivenly Trade Members who wish to create corporate accounts on Hachyderm will still need to agree to  [the covenant](../covenant/).

 ## Current corporate accounts